bucks123/dublinweather/README.md

 Future Improvements
-1. Add unit and UI Testing
+A) Add unit and UI Testing
-2. Add supporting images to cope with differences in device screen size
+B) Add supporting images to cope with differences in device screen size